sbstn-gbl/sbstn-gbl.github.io/menu/teaching.md

 ---

+### Marketing Strategy in the Age of AI (2022/23)

+The marketing strategies business leaders, strategy consultants or entrepreneurs implement can make the difference between success and failure.
+In developing their marketing strategy, many firms rely on big data and marketing analytics.
+Successful managers must understand how big data and marketing analytics can inform marketing decisions.
+Such tools have become a vital part of the skill sets of successful marketing professionals.
+The objective of this course is to show you the benefits of using a systematic and analytical approach to marketing decision-making and get you familiar with the insights and methods you can use to understand marketing problems.
+The course discusses important marketing problems and covers cutting-edge machine learning and data analytics techniques.
+It uses an action-oriented, applied approach to managing marketing problems with data-driven tools.
+Example applications allow students to experience the value of quantitative methods in marketing even if they have little or no coding background.
+After completing this course, students will be able to solve marketing analytics problems in a scientific and process-driven manner.

 ### Learning from Big Data, BSc (2021/22, 2022/23)

 Every day, millions of consumers voice their opinions in product-review websites, blogs,